ugognw/mypy-upgrade/README.md

 `mypy-upgrade` is a command-line utility that provides automatic error suppression for [`mypy`](http://mypy.readthedocs.io/) (analogous to [`pyre-upgrade`](https://pyre-check.org/docs/types-in-python/#upgrade) and [`pylint-silent`](https://github.com/udifuchs/pylint-silent/)).

 Given a type checking report from `mypy`, `mypy-upgrade` will silence the listed errors using error suppression comments.
 For example, with the following output from mypy:

     package/subpackage/module.py:13: error: Incompatible default for argument "filename" (default has type "None", argument has type "str") [assignment]

-`mypy-upgrade` will place a `# type: ignore[assignment]` comment at the end of line 13 in `package/subpackage/module.py`.
+`mypy-upgrade` will place a `# type: ignore[assignment] # FIX ME` comment at the end of line 13 in `package/subpackage/module.py`.
 If error codes are not present in the `mypy` report (e.g., the `hide-error-codes` flag is set when `mypy` was invoked), then a non-specific `# type: ignore` comment will be